antoine-coulon/structured-concurrency-the-hidden-power-behind-effect/PLAN-new.md

 3. Precise Control Over Execution Flow

-Unlike OS threads, which are preemptively scheduled (the OS interrupts and resumes them unpredictably), fibers are cooperatively scheduled (explicitly yielding control).
-This makes them more predictable, reducing issues like race conditions and ensuring that child tasks remain within the structured scope of their parent.

 4. Seamless Integration with Structured Concurrency

-Fibers naturally enforce task hierarchies because they execute within the context of their parent.
-When a fiber finishes or is canceled, its child fibers can be automatically cleaned up—exactly how Structured Concurrency is designed to work.
-Parent-fiber failure can propagate cleanly to its children, ensuring no "orphaned" tasks are left running unexpectedly.

 7) I hope you enjoyed the talk, and if not, I'll see you at the [insert_activity]